 The BUSERR flag indicates that an illegal bus condition has occurred.
 An illegal bus condition is detected if a protocol violating start (S), repeated start (Sr), or stop (P) is detected on the TWI bus lines.
 A start condition directly followed by a stop condition is one example of protocol violation.
 Writing a '1' to its bit location will clear the BUSERR flag.
 However, normal use of the TWI does not require the BUSERR to be cleared by this method.
 A robust TWI driver software design will assume that the entire packet of data has been corrupted and restart by waiting for a new START condition (S).
-The TWI bus error detector is part of the TWI Master circuitry.
-For bus errors to be detected, the TWI Master must be enabled (ENABLE bit in TWI.MCTRLA is '1'), and the system clock frequency must be at least four times the SCL frequency.
+For bus errors to be detected, the master must be enabled (ENABLE bit in TWI.MCTRLA is '1'), and the system clock frequency must be at least four times the SCL frequency.